-- If one team is ineligible to take part in the toss then the umpires must award the toss to the other Team. - If both teams are ineligible to take part in the toss then the toss shall never the less be taken.
-The umpires must file a report advising the Toronto & District Cricket Association of this fact, who may take further action against both clubs.
+• If one team is ineligible to take part in the toss then the umpires must award the toss to the other Team.

+• If both teams are ineligible to take part in the toss then the toss shall nevertheless be taken.
+The umpires must file

+Report advising the Toronto & District Cricket Association of this fact, who may take further action against both clubs.